ep1401/COS-ECE-473-Spring-2025-Final/Crypto Zombies/Crypto Zombies 2/README.md

 Note: Each lesson contains many “chapters” but these are really just short steps you will take to complete the assignment

 ## Submission
-At the end of each lesson, if you complete each chapter, you will receive a unique permalink to share your progress, please record each link and submit all three through the quiz on canvas, titled Crypto Zombies Part 2 Submission.
+At the end of each lesson, if you complete each chapter, you will receive a unique permalink to share your progress, please record each link and submit all three through [this submission form](https://forms.gle/JB7rYCQ9fWMt6g4a8).